mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

   {{quic-streams}}.
 * A version of QUIC receive timestamps can be helpful for improved jitter calculations and congestion control.
-If the QUIC connection uses a timestamp extension like, the arrival timestamps or one-way delays could be exposed to the application for improved bandwidth estimation or RTCP mappings as described in {{rtcp-mapping}} and {{rtcp-analysis}}.
+If the QUIC connection uses a timestamp extension such as *Quic Timestamps For Measuring One-Way Delays* {{?I-D.draft-huitema-quic-ts}} or *QUIC Extension for Reporting Packet Receive Timestamps* {{?I-D.draft-smith-quic-receive-ts}}, the arrival timestamps or one-way delays could be exposed to the application for improved bandwidth estimation or RTCP mappings as described in {{rtcp-mapping}} and {{rtcp-analysis}}.
-  * *Quic Timestamps For Measuring One-Way Delays*
-    {{?I-D.draft-huitema-quic-ts}}
-  * *QUIC Extension for Reporting Packet Receive Timestamps*
-    {{?I-D.draft-smith-quic-receive-ts}}
 * *QUIC Acknowledgment Frequency* {{?I-D.draft-ietf-quic-ack-frequency}} can
   be used by a sender to optimize the acknowledgment behavior of the receiver, e.g., to optimize congestion control.